 - Consider a ground-source heat pump (often called “geothermal”) if you need to replace your HVAC equipment.
 This equipment can be expensive, but provides surprisingly quick payback times due to greatly increased energy efficiency.
-Visit the Department of Energy's Geothermal Heat Pumps page for more information.
+Visit the Department of Energy's Geothermal Technologies Office for more information.

 - Installing solar photovoltaic panels (PV) is a significant investment with a longer payback time, but may make sense for businesses with the right location and exposure.